AzSwarm/Cloud-Init/README.md

 The Key Vault is used to store the Docker Swarm Join token for the managers and workers using the User-Assigned Managed Identity.

 To understand how to assign this permission please check the following Microsoft document [Link](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy-portal)

+## How it Works?

+During the first boot the cloud-init files will do the following:

+* Add Docker repository
+* Add and Install PowerShell.
+* Add and Install Azure CLI.
+* Initialize Docker Swarm Manager and use an Azure User-assigned Identity to authenticate to Azure and save the Swarm Manager/Worker token inside the Azure Key Vault.
+* Adding Docker Swarm Manger/Worker and use an Azure User-assigned Identity to authenticate to Azure and get the Swarm Manager/Worker token inside the Azure Key Vaul to join the VM to the cluster.

 ## Deploy Docker Swarm Manager.